zxc307/GWAS_simulation_handbook/README.md

 In our study, we tested input sample sizes of 30, 60 and 90.
 A larger input sample size reduces the difference in ancestry between simulated and referenced data.
 However, input sample size is irrelevant to the relatedness of simulated data.
 * Number of mating generations
 We tested 30, 100 and 300 mating generations in our study.
 We found 30 generations of mating is enough to create some diversity for simulated data.
 A longer mating generation covers more cumulative genetic randomness from recombination and mutation, and increases the difference in ancestry between simulated and referenced data.

+Detailed discussions can be found in our recent publication (TBD).
+If you have more experience to share or any questions, please post via [Issues](https://github.com/zxc307/GWAS_simulation_handbook/issues)
 ## Files In This Github Repository
 [GBR.30list.txt](./GBR.30list.txt) contains 30 GBR family and individual IDs sampled from 1000-Genome data.
 [GBR.chr22.30.recode.vcf](./GBR.chr22.30.recode.vcf) a reference VCF file mentioned in [Simulation Examples](#simulation-examples)